sho373/JapaneseTextDetectionRecognitionDatasetsGenerator/README.md

 put_text.py
 ```

-Output will be in resuls/images dir, images of Katakana text and text file representing bounding box and recognized japanese katakana text.
+Output will be in resuls/images dir, scene images with katakana text and text file representing bounding box and Japanese katakana text.
 In config file, you can change settings, for example, angle of text and font scale.

 ```python